anonymoushackerIV/cosmo-extension/README.md

 ## Support

-If you encounter any bugs or issues, please contact Mike Cook (usertag: `sackenmikehawk`) on Discord. **Remember, do not share this extension with anyone else.**
+If you encounter any bugs or issues, please contact Mike Cook (usertag: `sackenmikehawk`) on Discord.